premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-11-03-the-power-of-a-positive-no-william-ury-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2010-11-03
 title: The Power of a Positive No - How to Say No & Still Get to Yes
-date: 2010-11-03
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Power Of A Positive No